 Water samples in the field are analyzed for temperature, dissolved oxygen, conductivity, salinity, and pH.
 The water samples are then brought back to the Meadowlands Environmental Research Institute laboratory for additional analysis.
 The parameters being monitored are: ammonia, 5-day Biochemical Oxygen Demand, Chemical Oxygen Demand, hardness, Total Dissolved Solids, Total Suspended Solids, turbidity, fecal coliforms, chloride, bromide, nitrate, nitrite, sulfate, phosphate, sodium, potassium, calcium, magnesium, cadmium, chromium, copper, iron, lead, zinc, manganese, nickel and mercury.
 The metal species are analyzed for both the total and dissolved forms.
 PCB’s and OCP’s are also monitored from three stations.
 The MERI lab where samples are analyzed is certified NJDEP laboratory.

-Please click the Environmental Monitoring Data option under the Scientific Data Tab or follow this link to see the data.
+Please click the Environmental Monitoring Data option under the Scientific Data Tab to see the data.